-The level of competition for pipeline services (generally a function of the number of pipelines having access to a customer and the amount of capacity available) is currently driving the prices for interruptible transmission service and is having an effect on firm service prices.
-Currently, there are significant differences across regions in pipeline capacity utilization.
+Figure 3-5.
+Principal Buyer/Seller Transaction Paths for Natural Gas Marketing there are significant differences across regions in pipeline capacity utilization.
 These regional differences are evolving as new pipeline capacity has been and is being constructed to relieve capacity constraints in the Northeast, to expand markets in the Midwest and the Southeast, and to move more gas out of the Rocky Mountain region and the Gulf of Mexico.
 As capacity changes take place, prices of services should adjust accordingly to reflect new market conditions.